 In gna bug #23562 , I solved a similar problem for the "more units" button in Gtk2/3 by adding an extra GtkContainer around

 more_arrow_pixmap_button's GdkPixbuf.
 That would presumably work here, although perhaps we can set a size request directly, I haven't looked yet.

 (That 2015 bug says that it "reduces but doesn't completely eliminate the effect when using the Gtk3 client with the Freeciv theme.
 My prejudice is that this must be a bug in the theme, adding padding to layers of widget hierarchy that should be invisible.
 Doesn't happen with the system Greybird theme."
 I don't think I can have been running into this, as it looks like pixcomm removal was in 2016.
 So maybe there will be a remaining contribution from some padding.)

-#1 Updated by Jacob Nevins 11 months ago
+#1 Updated by Jacob Nevins about 1 year ago

 - File m-gtk3-unit-buttons-size.patch m-gtk3-unit-buttons-size.patch added